-The Authority has issued a Microsoft Excel workbook called the Electricity Distribution Licence Performance Report (Performance Report).
-It is mandatory for licensees to provide a completed Performance Report to the Authority.
-The latest version of the Performance Report can be found on the Authority's web site4.
+The Authority has issued a Microsoft Excel workbook called the Performance Reporting Datasheets - Electricity Distributors (Performance Report).
+It is mandatory for licensees to provide a completed Performance Report to the Authority by 20 September for the reporting year ending 30 June.
+The latest version of the Performance Report can be found on the Authority's website.4